Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Feel and follow what unfolds using Process Work

 When Parts feel seen, understood, loved, and valued exactly as they are, they relax and release.
 This immediately gives deeper access to bodily felt senses, which can be felt and followed using Process Work.
 Process always flows toward the experience of innate wholeness.
-From the Enneagram view, this flow often follows in the direction of the integrating arrows where clients will feel and experience deeper integration.
-Using Aletheia Coaching, you will seamlessly switch from Parts Work to Process Work, and back again as needed.
+From the Enneagram view, this flow often follows the direction of the integrating arrows, where clients will feel and experience deeper integration.
+Using Aletheia Coaching, you will seamlessly switch from Parts Work to Process Work and back again as needed.

 Embody Innate Wholeness using Presence Work